 Then Jesus showed up, and by many convincing proofs he showed himself to be alive.
 What a stunning turn of events!
 How could anyone cope with such a bewildering experience?
 Dead people don’t live.
 They don’t talk, don’t eat, don’t appear behind locked doors.
 What the disciples had seen and heard and touched defied all their previous understanding of reality.
 It was incomprehensible, disorienting, mystifying, electrifying, energizing, all at the same time.

-And then a cloud lifted Jesus into the sky, and the disciples stared into the sky, probably speechless.
+Then a cloud lifted Jesus into the sky, and the disciples stared into the sky, probably speechless.
 Two angels told them that Jesus would come back (Acts 1:11).
-So the disciples went back and, with spiritual conviction and a sense of purpose, they prayerfully sought a new apostle (vs. 15-26).
+So the disciples went back and, with spiritual conviction and a sense of purpose, they prayerfully sought a new apostle (verses 15-26).
 They knew they had work to do and a mission to fulfill, and they knew they needed help in getting it done.

 That was an understatement.
 What they needed was the Holy Spirit.
 For a God-sized job, they needed God.
 For decades of dedication, they needed more than adrenaline.
 They would have to face persecution from friends and strangers.
 They would have to look at old Scriptures in a new way.
 They would need divine authority, divine wisdom and divine direction.
 They needed power, a power that would give them new life for the long haul, power that would regenerate them, renew them, transform them.
 They needed the Holy Spirit.